tus/tus-v2/draft-ietf-resumable-uploads-protocol.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

+# Upload Procedure

+In order to initiate a resumable upload, the client MUST send a `POST` request to a known upload URL, under which endpoint the server supports resumable uploads as laid out in this document.
+Possible approaches for the client to obtain this upload URL as presented in the section Service Discovery.

+TODO: Request details

+# Service Discovery

+TODO Discovery using the `Alt-Svc` header and/or `HTTPSSVC` DNS record

 # Security Considerations